ZedRDR/ECO5037S_FinalExam/FractionalNFT/README.md

 This account is used to top up other accounts in the script.

 # Transaction Flow
-1. Create and Fund Account B:
+1. Create and Fund New Accounts:

-Account B is generated and funded using the escrow account.
+    Generates new accounts and funds them using the escrow account.
-Account B creates an ASA.
+2. Create Fractional NFT:

-2. Create and Fund Account A:
+    The escrow account creates a fractional NFT divisible into ten parts.
-Account A is generated and funded.
+3. Distribute Fractional NFT:
-Account A opts into the ASA created by Account B.
+    Distributes one-tenth of the NFT to each of the three new accounts.

-3. Execute Atomic Transfer:
+4. Verify Ownership:
-Account A sends 5 Algo to Account B.
+    Verifies and prints each account's holdings of the fractional NFT.

-Account B sends 2 units of the ASA to Account A.
+Output:
-The transfer is atomic, ensuring both transactions occur simultaneously.
+    The script outputs transaction details, account balances, and verifies the fractional NFT's distribution.
+It displays the ownership status of the NFT for each account.

 # Output
 The script outputs transaction details, account balances, and the final status of ASA ownership.